Art & Design

 The preparation for this series must have taken a considerable amount of time.
 Could you elaborate on that?

 I first heard about it in 2015 when Point Prod approached me with just an idea.
 Credit goes to Jean-Marc Fröhle, the series producer, for assembling a writing team and finding English author Lindsay Shapero.
 Then began the search for locations—a lengthy process.
 We visited countless luxury hotels across Switzerland, Italy, and Germany.
 A pivotal opportunity arose when the Vaudois Righi informed us of the postponement of their renovation works.
 Everything fell into place, aligning with the Caux Palace and the Hospice du Simplon for winter exteriors.
-It's an extensive logistical effort, involving over sixty people working on the series.
+It was an extensive logistical effort, involving over sixty people working on the series.

 This story is deeply rooted in Switzerland.
 What would you like to showcase internationally?